Spice Addiction – What You Need To Know

 Addictive Drugs

-When drugs get added to the mix, we’re faced with a much different and very difficult situation.
+When drugs get added to the mix, we face a much different and challenging situation.

 Drugs hack our biology by manipulating the way that our brain chemistry operates.
-We infuse hormones and neurochemicals by blocking certain pathways or stimulating others.
+We infuse hormones and neurochemicals by blocking specific pathways or stimulating others.

-Our ability to make products that hack our biology is incredibly important to modern medicine.
-On the other hand, those drugs put the individual in difficult predicaments.
-To make things more complicated, some of those drugs exist in nature and pose the same challenges.
+Our ability to make products that hack our biology is essential to modern medicine.
+On the other hand, those drugs put the individual under challenging predicaments.
+To complicate things, some drugs exist in nature and pose the same challenges.

-Addictive drugs typically produce a rush of dopamine that equals the rush of the greatest natural experiences we can have in life.
+Addictive drugs typically produce a rush of dopamine that equals the rush of the most incredible natural experiences we can have in life.
 Say, for example, that you achieved your life’s ambition of winning an Oscar.

-You receive the award, and your internal system releases an elegant flood of positive neurochemicals that allow you to feel incredibly satisfied, confident, and fulfilled.
+You receive the award, and your internal system releases an elegant flood of positive neurochemicals that allow you to feel delighted, confident, and fulfilled.
 It’s beautiful, and you’ve earned the right to feel that way.

 While you might want to recreate that experience, it isn’t as if you’ll have withdrawals the next day.

 Couple that image with the experience of taking heroin, for example.
-You receive an almost identical amount of dopamine except that you didn’t need to do any of the requisite work.
+You receive an almost identical amount of dopamine, except you don’t need to do any requisite work.

 It’s an incredible shortcut to something that our biology screams out for.
 When you’re in a position to get more and more of that substance, you’re almost powerless to get it.